OnikuSpedu/APCSFinalProject/README.md

 ### May 29, 2021 (Saturday)
 - **Shadman** 🧰
     Created canvas and layer classes.
 Connected start screen create and import buttons to the editor screen through initializing a canvas.
 Loaded images into 2D color arrays.
 Created buttons and corresponding methods to create new transparent layers and import a new image as a layer.
 Created a display method for canvas that uses alpha compositing to render the layers and preserve the transparent effect.
 Merged and resolved conflicts in Rickey's code and my code.

+- **Rickey** 🎈
+    Completely overhauled/updated the UML diagram and added it to the prototype.